Last Update: 28 Mar 2021

 The cattle of Geryon was the tenth labor of Heracles

-As a fourth labor, Eurystheus ordered Heracles to go to the island Erytheia and bring him the cattle of the monstrous Geryon.
+As the tenth labor, Eurystheus ordered Heracles to go to the island of Erytheia and bring him the cattle of the monstrous Geryon.

-Heracles went through a lot of trouble to reach the island that lay in the very west of the Mediterranean, near the Ocean (in today's Spain)... he was threatened by savage animals and overheated by the sun until, out of frustration, he aimed his bow against the god of the Sun, Helios.
-The Sun god became so impressed by the hero, that he borrowed him his golden cup in order to sail safely across the sea.
+Heracles took many hardships to reach the island, which was located in the far west of the Mediterranean Sea, near the ocean (in modern Spain)... he was threatened by wild animals and overheated by the sun until, out of frustration, he turned his bow on Helios, the sun god.
+The sun god was so impressed with the hero that he lent him his golden cup to sail safely across the sea.

-When he reacehd the island, it proved to be hard to approach the cattle because they were guarded by the herdsman Eurytion, a son of Ares, and Orthos, a dog with two heads and a snake tail.
+When he reached the island, it proved difficult to approach the cattle, as they were guarded by the herdsman Eurytion, a son of Ares, and Orthos, a dog with two heads and a serpent's tail.

-But Heracles managed to defeat the dog with his club and kill the herdsman as well.
-While trying to drive the cattle away, he confronted their master Geryon who engaged him in a battle.
-With an arrow, he killed Geryon as well.
+However, Heracles managed to defeat the dog with his club and also kill the shepherd.
+While trying to drive the cattle away, he encountered their master Geryon, who engaged him in a fight.
+With an arrow he also killed Geryon.

-So Heracles put the cattle in the golden cup, crossed the sea and then returned the cup to the Sun-god.
-In his remaining journey, Heracles went through even more turbulences, which he skillfully mastered , when finally he reached Mycenae and handed the cattle over to Eurystheas.
-The king offered the cattle in sacrifice to Hera, the Queen of the gods.
+Heracles then placed the cattle in the golden cup, crossed the sea, and returned the cup to the sun god.
+Continuing his journey, Heracles went through more turbulence, which he skillfully managed when he finally reached Mycenae and gave the cattle to Eurystheas.
+The king sacrificed the cattle to Hera, the Queen of the gods.